middlebury/college-handbook/content/iv-policies-for-the-institute/a-academic-policies/a-5-instruction/a-5-f-language-and-intercultural-competency-icc-requirements-at-the-middlebury-institute.md

 The Language Studies Advisor can assist in developing an appropriate plan to incorporate language study into the degree map for those who would like to plan a semester away.

-**<span style="text-decoration:underline">PLEASE NOTE</span>:** Due to the distribution of language level courses, it is not normally possible to take multiple language courses (to “double-up”) in a single language in any given semester.
-Thus, it is strongly recommended to carefully map out all language coursework for the degree track.  _<span style="text-decoration:underline">Postponing the start of Language Studies is strongly discouraged and may lead to a delay in graduation</span>_<span style="text-decoration:underline">.</span>
+**PLEASE NOTE:** Due to the distribution of language level courses, it is not normally possible to take multiple language courses (to “double-up”) in a single language in any given semester.
+Thus, it is strongly recommended to carefully map out all language coursework for the degree track.  _**Postponing the start of Language Studies is strongly discouraged and may lead to a delay in graduation**_.

 **4\.
 Directed Study for Language and ICC courses**

 Students may request a Directed Study (DS) in language courses at 300-level or above for 2 or 4 credits.
-In order to propose a Directed Study course, students need to have a concrete self-initiated project in mind, and they must seek a faculty member who agrees to supervise the project in advance.  _<span style="text-decoration:underline">It is entirely the prerogative of the faculty member whether or not he/she agrees to work with a student on a Directed Study</span>_<span style="text-decoration:underline">.</span> Students who wish to earn language credits by taking a Directed Study course need to complete and submit a LS DS proposal form and obtain the faculty supervisor’s signature.
+In order to propose a Directed Study course, students need to have a concrete self-initiated project in mind, and they must seek a faculty member who agrees to supervise the project in advance. _**It is entirely the prerogative of the faculty member whether or not he/she agrees to work with a student on a Directed Study**_.
+Students who wish to earn language credits by taking a Directed Study course need to complete and submit a LS DS proposal form and obtain the faculty supervisor’s signature.

 Students may also request a Directed Study (DS) in ICC courses for 2 or 4 credits.
 A DS in ICC is approved (a) to pursue in greater depth a subject to which she/he has already been introduced in a MIIS course, but is unable to find more advanced treatment of the topic in the regular menu of seminars; or (b) to research a question or topic not offered by the MIIS curriculum, but which the advising professor and the Dean agree has intellectual/professional merit, and is operationally feasible.
 The student and the faculty advisor together develop a work plan, including a timeline and specified deliverables.
 Students need to seek a faculty member who agrees to supervise the project in advance.
 Only regular/full-time faculty members may act as ICC DS advisors.
 Supervising faculty are expected to have expertise in ICC.
 This includes faculty serving on the ICC steering committee or teaching ICC courses at MIIS.
 Exceptions may be made with the approval of the ICC chair.